-Standard format for MOR is MAA-NOR Form 44 (FMA-LUF-MAL-436) which may be found at www.maanor.no, under Occurrence report.
+Standard format for MOR is MAA-NOR Form 44 (FMA-LUF-MAL-436) which may be found on the Internet at the page www.maanor.no/Occurrence report and on the sector internal network FISBasis B on page Hendelsesrapportering.
 Action Request (AR), Material Deficiency Report (MDR) and Remedy FOB format is also accepted, provided required content as specified in 4.4.4 is included.